comius/dedekindreals/doc/05-DD-Floats.md

  - **the result has given precision**
  - **the result is lower (respectively greater) that the precise result** and
- - **the result is greatest (respectively) least such representable number in given precision.**
+ - **the result is greatest (respectively least) such representable number in given precision.**

 *Rationale:* Given precision, because we need to control memory footprint.
-Lower/upper bound in needs for correct computation.
-Greatest/least is not strictly necessary and we could drop it in favor of faster computation.
+Lower/upper bound in needed for correct computation.
+Greatest/least is not strictly necessary and we could drop it in favour of faster computation.

 *Verification:* No matter the underlying implementation we can test the bounds by increasing given precision and adding/subtracting an ulp.
 For BigDecimal implementation we assume that addition, subtraction, multiplication with